Decompression diving

 The theory for decompression diving is comprehensive, yet interesting and constantly developing.
 Moreover, as decompression theory tries to understand and explain what’s happening to your body during a dive, it’s useful information for all divers.

-Please note that I am not actively teaching at the moment.
-However with each course description on this website, courses are outlined as I would teach them.
+I’m more involved in going tech diving than teaching tech diving these days.
+However, with each course description on this website, courses are outlined as I teach them.
 This will give you a better idea of what you should expect when training with any instructor.

-When teaching any course, the first thing I would do is assess the student’s current level and go through the skills and procedures that they learned on previous courses.
+When teaching any course, the first step is to assess the student’s skill level and go through the skills and procedures learned in previous courses.
 Then we start getting into the dive planning, risk management and diving procedures.
 We cover physiology, risk management, team protocols, skills, emergency skills, and equipment.

-We spend a lot of time on dive planning and gas management, and practising following a dive plan and decompression ascent procedures.
-As we progress through the course students are task loaded and given problems to deal with during the dives.
-This is to make them really think about what they are doing, another step on the road to competence.
+We spend a lot of time on dive planning and gas management and practising following a dive plan and deco ascent profiles and procedures.
+I know it’s fashionable nowadays to strap two shearwaters on and follow what they tell you, but that doesn’t help you with gas management or understanding deco theory.
+As we progress through the course students are task-loaded and given problems to deal with during the dives.
+A lot of time is spent on ascents.
+Ascents are timed rather than relying on the computer ascent rate.

-We do more dives than a standard course at this level- 6 dives minimum and 8-10 dives preferred.
-This is to allow greater progression, and also to help students to better retain what they learn.
+We do more dives than a standard course at this level- 6 dives minimum.
+This is to allow greater progression and to help students better retain what they learn.

 Training options

 You can do deco training with TDI, Raid, SSI XR, PADI, or IANTD.
-The Raid Deco 50 incorporates trimix, whilst TDI’s decompression procedures uses air or nitrox for backgas.
-TDI decompression procedures certifies you to dive to 45m (150ft).
+The Raid Deco 50 incorporates trimix, whilst TDI’s decompression procedures use air or nitrox for backgas.
+TDI decompression procedures will certify you to dive to 45m (150ft).
 Raid certifies you to 50m (165ft).

 With Raid, if you haven’t already done a foundation course in sidemount or a twinset, the learning curve is just too steep in the time allowed.
 Do an entry level course and then get some experience before undertaking any of these courses.